Kansas City Royals minor league players: Dennis Colleran

+Angeibel Gómez

+Angeibel Alejandro Gómez (born December 12, 2008) is a Venezuelan professional baseball outfielder in the Kansas City Royals organization.

+Gómez was rated as one of the top prospects in the 2026 international class.
+He signed with the Kansas City Royals in January 2026 for $2.9 million.

+Gómez made his professional debut in 2026 with the Dominican Summer League Royals.

+Omar Hernández

+Omar Hernández (born December 10, 2001) is a Cuban professional baseball catcher for the Kansas City Royals of Major League Baseball (MLB).
+Hernandez played for the Spain national baseball team for the 2023 World Baseball Classic qualifiers.
+He was named to the Cuba national baseball team for the 2026 World Baseball Classic.

+Hernández moved to Spain when he was 12.
+Despite originally playing soccer, Hernández played baseball in Spain.
+At 16, he played for the CB Viladecans in Spain's División de Honor de Béisbol where he hit .434/.500/.528 with 25 runs in 26 games.

+Hernández signed with the Kansas City Royals as an international free agent in August 2018.
+He was promoted to Double-A Northwest Arkansas Naturals mid-way through the 2025 season.
+In 41 games for Northwest Arkansas in 2025, Hernández slashed .243/.279/.552.

 Ben Kudrna

-Benjamin Michael Kudrna (born January 30, 2003) is an American professional baseball pitcher in the Kansas City Royals organization.
+Benjamin Michael Kudrna (born January 30, 2003) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).

 Kudrna grew up in Overland Park, Kansas and attended Blue Valley Southwest High School.
 As a senior, Kudrna was named the Gatorade Kansas Baseball Player of the Year and the Class 5A Pitcher of the Year after he went 9–1 on the mound with a 0.99 ERA and 100 strikeouts and 11 walks in 57 1/3 innings pitched.
 Kudrna committed to play college baseball at Louisiana State prior to signing with the Royals.

-Kudrna was selected in the 2nd round of the 2021 MLB draft by the Kansas City Royals.
+Kudrna was selected in the second round (43rd overall) of the 2021 MLB draft by the Kansas City Royals.
 He signed with the team on July 19, 2021, and received a $3 million signing bonus.
 Kudrna began the 2022 season in extended spring training before being assigned to the Columbia Fireflies of the Single-A Carolina League.

+In 2025, Kudrna made 24 appearances (22 starts) for the Double-A Northwest Arkansas Naturals and Triple-A Omaha Storm Chasers, for whom he accumulated a 2–8 record and 5.30 ERA with 106 strikeouts across 105 1/3 innings pitched.
+On November 18, 2025, the Royals added Kudrna to their 40-man roster to protect him from the Rule 5 draft.

+Kudrna was optioned to Triple-A Omaha to begin the 2026 season.
+He made one start for Omaha, allowing two earned runs with two strikeouts over two innings pitched.
+On April 29, 2026, it was announced that Kudrna had undergone surgery to repair an olecranon stress fracture.